Master of Arts (M.a.)

 Program Overview

-This program is designed to provide students with a strong background in child and language development, family and community relationships, assessment, research, theory and practice, birth through age eight programs within a variety of educational settings: public and private centers and schools, adult and community-based educational settings, and other for- and non-profit organizations.
+The Master of Arts in Early Childhood Education (MA-ECE) has achieved National Recognition by the National Association for the Education of Young Children (NAEYC), thereby meeting standards as one of the top graduate degree programs in the country.
+This program prepares candidates for a variety of leadership roles in early childhood education and is relevant for early childhood teachers, administrators, public policy and advocacy specialists, and scholars.
+It is designed to provide candidates with a strong background in child and language development, family and community relationships, assessment, research, theory, and practice, of birth through age 8 programs within a variety of educational settings: public and private centers and schools, adult and community-based educational settings, and other for- and non-profit organizations.

 Program Objectives